 REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE

 Name Grade Name Grade

 Teacher: Teacher:

 Please excuse my child on the following dates: Please excuse my child on the following dates:

 Reason: Reason:

 Parent signature: Parent signature:

-Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.
-Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.
+Notice: If an excuse is not submitted within 3 days of an absence it can legally be considered unexcused.

 REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE

 Name Grade Name Grade

-Teacher: Teacher:
+Teacher:

 Please excuse my child on the following dates: Please excuse my child on the following dates:

 Reason: Reason:

 Parent signature: Parent signature:

-Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.
+Notice: If an excuse is not submitted within 3 days of an absence it can legally be considered unexcused.
 Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.

 REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE REDBANK VALLEY ELEMENTARY SCHOOLS ABSENCE

 Name Grade Name Grade

 Teacher: Teacher:

 Please excuse my child on the following dates: Please excuse my child on the following dates:

 Reason: Reason:

 Parent signature: Parent signature:

-Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.
+Notice: If an excuse is not submitted within 3 days of an absence it can legally be considered unexcused.
 Notice: If an excuse is not submitted within 3 days of an absence, it can legally be considered unexcused.